 Often Imitated, Never Duplicated

 Less than 5 miles down the road in Verona, it's impossible to drive by Miele's Restaurant without noticing "Stretch's Chicken" in white lettering on a red sign tagged on the outside wall.
-Now I'm not one to gossip, but from what I understand, at some point, Stretch's son Peter sold a few of his father's recipes to the Amadeo family who proudly promote Stretch's Shrimp Beeps, Chicken Savoy and they even named a salad after him.
+Now I'm not one to gossip, but from what I understand, at some point, Stretch's son Peter sold a few of his father's recipes to the Amadeo family who proudly promote Stretch's Chicken Savoy, Shrimp Beeps and they even named a salad after him.
 While I don't detect a feud, let's just say the Belmont doesn't speak about Miele's and vice versa.
 It should be noted, as I've tried both, while there are some obvious similarities with the dishes, they are different.
 Miele's has been in business since 1954 and has some very good authentic dishes of their own and is worth the trip.
+NOTE: After nearly 70 years, Miele's officially closed their doors for good.

 Despite rumors of Belmont having trademarked "Chicken Savoy", many other restaurants in the area are known for their own versions.
 Three Guys From Italy in Kenilworth has been making their Chicken Savoia for over 30 years and in Caldwell, Forte's Pizzeria sells Chicken Savoy pizza topped with garlic, balsamic vinegar, vinegar peppers and mozzarella.
-Outside of Essex County and bordering Union County, Chicken Savoy is little known.
+Michael Angelo's of Fairfield coins their version as Newark Chicken Savoy.
+With a exceptions, it is still little-known outside of Essex County and bordering Union County.

 I said it once and I'll say it again.
 If you are from New Jersey, visiting the Belmont Tavern is a rite of passage, no different than seeing Bruce or Bon Jovi in concert.
 So, dig deep into your closest, dust of that pair of Z Cavaricci's, spray your hair with some Aqua Net and get your ass down to Belleville to try the original.
 And if you drink a little too much Sambuca, give me a call.
 I'll pick you up and maybe we can look for the IROC together.